Deputies, fire crews respond to fire at Amazon facility on Zeuber Road

-PULASKI COUNTY, Ark. – Fire crews and deputies are responding to a fire at the Amazon Fulfillment Center in Pulaski County Friday evening.
+PULASKI COUNTY, Ark. – Fire crews and deputies are responding to a fire at the newly constructed Amazon Fulfillment Center in Pulaski County Friday evening.

-Photos from the scene show scorching and smoke damage near a roof and vent at the facility located at 6911 Zeuber Road.
+Photos from the scene show scorching and smoke damage on the northeast corner of the roof at the facility located at 6911 Zeuber Road.

 Deputies with the Pulaski County Sheriff’s Office say the blaze started around 6:30 p.m. inside the building before spreading to the roof.